-The common areas are also very cozy, as you can see on the pictures above, and breakfast is definitely one of the highlights of Descobertas Boutique Hotel.
+The bedrooms are not huge but the bathrooms are amazing, covered in marble, with a lot of space and light.
+The common areas are also very cozy, as you can see on the pictures, and the breakfast is definitely one of the highlights of Descobertas Boutique Hotel.

 Another positive aspect of Exmo.
 Porto is the variety of its continental breakfast and how accommodating they are to food allergies.